The Challenge: Daily Choices, 40 Days

 -This option is great for those of us who spend a lot of our time focusing on other people’s lives/actions—what THEY are doing, what THEY have, what envy/jealousy we feel toward them.

-*Focus: Build self-respect by having gratitude for what we do have; letting go of our self-righteous behavior; and
+*Focus: Build self-respect by having gratitude for what we do have; let go of self-righteous behavior; discontinue using gossip/negative speech as a bonding tool; choose better, choose kinder.

 •Giving ourselves whatever amount of sleep we know we NEED.